 SECTION 4.
 Chairman of the Board of Directors.
-The Chairman of the Board of Directors shall preside at all meetings of the stockholders and at all meetings of the directors and shall have such other authority as from time to time may be assigned by the Board of Directors.
-The Chairman of the Board of Directors shall not, as such, be an officer of the Company.
+The Chairman of the Board of Directors shall preside at all meetings of the stockholders and at all meetings of the directors, shall have general management and supervision of the business and affairs of the Company, and shall see that all orders and resolutions of the Board of Directors are carried into effect.

-SECTION 5. (a) Chief Executive Officer.
-The Chief Executive Officer of the Company shall have such duties as customarily pertain to that office; may appoint and remove assistant officers and other agents and employees, other than officers referred to in Section 1 of this Article V; and may execute and deliver in the name of the Company powers of attorney, contracts, bonds and other obligations and instruments.
+SECTION 5.
+President and Chief Executive Officer.
+The President shall be the Chief Executive Officer of the Company and shall have general management and supervision of the property, business and affairs of the Company and over its other officers; may appoint and remove assistant officers and other agents and employees, other than officers referred to in Section 1 of this Article V; and may execute and deliver in the name of the Company powers of attorney, contracts, bonds and other obligations and instruments.